Crews to continue work at Lake Murray Boulevard and St. Andrews Road intersection for the next two weeks

 At the intersection of Lake Murray Boulevard and Saint Andrews Road, a water main break on July 12 is still causing problems.
-Clint Shealy with Columbia Water gave a timeline of what crews will be working on and when over the course of the project.
-Shealy explained that a piece of the original pipe beneath the road is where their problem-solving begins.
+Clint Shealy with Columbia Water gave a timeline of what crews will work on and when throughout the project.
+Shealy said their problem-solving begins with a piece of the original pipe beneath the road.

-"The connection is going to be made on Sunday morning, and within that week we will do our pressure testing and sampling.
-If all goes well, by August 4 all that work is completed.
+"The connection is going to be made on Sunday morning, and within that week, we will do our pressure testing and sampling.
+If all goes well, by August 4, all that work is completed.
 We will wait to make sure the line passes a pressure test, a bacteriological test.
-Then, a resurfacing, a contractor will come in and do milling and resurfacing and that will begin August 7," Shealy stated.
+Then, a resurfacing, a contractor will come in and do milling and resurfacing, and that will begin August 7," Shealy said.

 "Our anticipation is that we'll have work completed before Lexington-Richland Five begin classes on August 15," Shealy said.

-However, Irmo resident, Alex Slaughter says in the meantime he and his neighbors will just keep driving.
+However, Irmo resident Alex Slaughter says in the meantime, he and his neighbors will keep driving.

 "It's South Carolina Roads," Slaughter said with a laugh.
 "Just hang on and you'll get there eventually."

-The lane closures and traffic patterns will be changing daily as crews continue their work.
+The lane closures and traffic patterns will change daily as crews continue their work.

-For daily updates from Irmo PD, you can visit their Facebook page for more information.
+You can visit their Facebook page for daily updates from Irmo Police Department for more information.